GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     }
     ```

-1. You will get an answer like this: a default empty answer.
+1. You will get an answer like this.
+The answer might seem like it makes sense as the model infers some semi-sensible values from the input types.
+But, the minimal prompt will not let allow you to meet the other success criteria.

     ```json
     {
-      "relevantMovies": [],
+    "answer": "Sure, what kind of movie are you in the mood for?
+Do you have any preferences for genre, actors, or directors?", "relevantMovies": [],
-      "answer": "",
+    "wrongQuery": false,
-      "justification": ""
+    "justification": "The user has not provided any preferences, so I am asking for more information."
     }
     ```

 1. Edit the prompt to achieve the task described in the introduction.